jsyang/critters/src/markdown/index.md

 liquid, gas.
 To simplify showing the areas of the world, we will represent it as a set of 2D tiles.
 The tiles are color coded based on height.

-This color scheme is generated via [Color Brewer 2](http://colorbrewer2.org/), using the settings:
+This color scheme is based on the multi-hue color scheme on [Color Brewer 2](http://colorbrewer2.org/).
-- Number of data classes = 6
-- Multi-hue scheme = third gradient from the top-left

 <script>
 document.write(app.planet.get());